alexarchambault/argonaut-shapeless/README.md

 Available for scala 2.10 and 2.11.
 Uses argonaut 6.1-M5 and shapeless 2.1-SNAPSHOT.

-Available under the Apache 2.0 license.
+Released under the BSD license.
+See LICENSE file for more details.

 Based on an early (non `Lazy`-based) automatic codec derivation in argonaut by [Maxwell Swadling](https://github.com/maxpow4h),